 In October 1999, the Company adopted a long-term equity incentive plan, which provides for grants of stock options, stock appreciation rights, restricted stock and performance awards to directors, officers and employees of PCA, as well as others who engage in services for PCA.
 Option awards granted to directors, officers and employees have contractual lives of seven or ten years.
 Options granted to officers and employees vest ratably over a three-year period, and options granted to directors vest immediately.
-Restricted stock awards granted to employees vest at the end of a four-year period, and restricted stock awards granted to directors vest at the end of a six-month period.
-The plan, which will terminate on October 19, 2014, provides for the issuance of up to 8,550,000 shares of common stock over the life of the plan.
+Restricted stock awards granted to employees vest at the end of a four-year period, and restricted stock awards granted to granted to directors vest immediately.
+Restricted stock awards granted to provides for the issuance of up to 8,550,000 shares of common stock over the life of the plan.
 As of December 31, 2010, options and restricted stock for 7,089,531 shares have been granted, net of forfeitures.
 Forfeitures are added back to the pool of shares of common stock available to be granted at a future date.